-Voter Registration Deadline for Federal Election Runoff: Monday, December 7, 2020
+Voter Registration Deadline for General Election Runoff: Tuesday, November 30

-- Last day of early voting in the general election runoff: Friday, January 1, 2021
+- Last day of early voting in the November Municipal General/Special Election: Friday, October 29

-If you turn 18 on or before January 5, then you are eligible to register and vote in the runoff election!
+If you turn 18 on or before November 30, then you are eligible to register and vote in the runoff elections!

-Georgia law requires individuals to show photo identification when voting in-person.
-You are not required to provide identification when you vote absentee by mail.
+Georgia law requires individuals to provide identification when voting in-person or absentee by mail.

 - Any valid state or federal government issued photo ID, including a free ID Card issued by your county registrar’s office or the Georgia Department of Driver Services (learn more below)

 - A Georgia Driver’s License, even if expired